cieslarmichal/faker-cxx/README.md

 ## Usage and Documentation

 To properly use Faker C++ you must first consume the Faker library (see Consuming Library with CMake).
 Once that is done, you need to include the proper header files depending on the module you wish to generate data from.
-The module header file names can be found by looking in the directory `include/faker-cxx`.
-A list of the functions, their descriptions, and how to use them can be found in [docs](https://cieslarmichal.github.io/faker-cxx).
+The module header file names can be found in [docs](https://cieslarmichal.github.io/faker-cxx).
-Make sure to include the proper header file that corresponds to the data and subsequent functions you are trying to generate.

 Below is an example of how to use Faker C++ in your code.